Takashiidobe/notes/src/books/learn-you-a-haskell/learn-you-a-haskell-chapter-8.md

 ```

 Record syntax is generally preferred when the order of values is vague,
-and it\'s not obvious which field is which.
+and it's not obvious which field is which.

 ## Type parameters